ismaeltovar/portfolio-site-discontinued2022/_posts/2021-08-05-how-to-make-a-virtual-machine-with-virtual-box.md

 ## Step 1: Download VirtualBox from the official website

-Go to <a href="https://www.virtualbox.org/" target="_blank">https://www.virtualbox.org/</a> and click on the big blue button that says "Download VirtualBox" in the middle of the page.
+Go to [https://www.virtualbox.org/](https://www.virtualbox.org/) and click on the big blue button that says "Download VirtualBox" in the middle of the page.

 Under "Virtual box platform packages", click on the operating system that you are running to download the appropriate file.
 After the file is downloaded, run it and follow the steps on the installation process dialog (if downloading on Mac or Windows).